Yobine InjectionThis page contains information on Yobine Injection for veterinary use.

 Each mL contains: Yohimbine (as the hydrochloride) 2.0 mg, methylparaben 0.9 mg, propylparaben 0.1 mg, citric acid 3.34 mg, and water for injection, pH adjusted with sodium hydroxide.

 Xylazine, an alpha-2 adrenergic agonist with potent sedative, analgesic and muscle relaxant properties, has been used extensively as an analgesic-sedative restraining agent.
 It has also been used as a preanesthetic agent for many general anesthetics.
-The central nervous system depressant effect, as well as other pharmacologic effects is dose dependant.
+The central nervous system depressant effect, as well as other pharmacologic effects, is dose dependent.

 Yohimbine is useful to counteract the sedation after standard doses of xylazine.
 The competitive selective blocking of the alpha-2 adrenergic receptor by yohimbine displaces xylazine from these sites and thereby rapidly cancels the effect of the xylazine.